cati-neuroimaging/casa_cloud/README.md

 Installation
 ------------

-This installation is based on the ubuntu system with apache frontend.
+This global installation is based on the ubuntu system with apache frontend.

 ```